AbhishekGupta7844/Managing-Web-Application-Through-Docker/README.md

 * Code for setup of mysql like creating user id, password and database are -   **docker run -d -it    -e MYSQL_ROOT_PASSWORD=qwerty(any)    -e MYSQL_USER=Abhishek(any)     -e MYSQL_PASSWORD=redhat(any)    -e MYSQL_DATABASE=mydb(any)       mysql:5.7**

+* User id and password created by me is -

 ![screenshot m id](https://user-images.githubusercontent.com/64313278/80481605-67db7700-8970-11ea-8a5b-d75023a13df4.png)

 * Database created by me in mysql is -